 The faculty member will discuss the incident with the student and will submit to the dean of the school for the course an Academic Dishonesty Documentation Form, with a copy to the student, indicating the incident as egregious.
 The dean will submit the form and documentation to the Registrar's Office to be placed in the student's permanent academic record.
-Students involved inegregious incidents of academic dishonesty are required to meet with the Dean of Student Academic Success.
-The Academic Standards Committee (ASC) will meet to review the file and determine whether to recommend an appropriate sanction, including the possibility of suspension or expulsion, and will forward the recommendation to the Vice President for Academic Affairs (VPAA) for a final decision on the issue.
-The VPAA will notify the Registrar and the Academic Standards Committee of the final decision, and the Registrar's Office will record the findings.
-The VPAA will formally notify the student of the College's decision and include a description of the appeals procedure.
+Students involved in egregious incidents of academic dishonesty are required to meet with the Dean of Student Academic Success.
+The Academic Standards Committee (ASC) will meet to review the file and determine whether to recommend an appropriate sanction, including the possibility of suspension or expulsion, and will forward the recommendation to the Dean of the College for a final decision on the issue.
+The Dean of the College will notify the Registrar and the Academic Standards Committee of the final decision, and the Registrar's Office will record the findings.
+The Dean of the College will formally notify the student of the College's decision and include a description of the appeals procedure.
 If a student is suspended or expelled for academic dishonesty, the transcript will indicate "Academic Suspension" or "Academic Expulsion."